Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-The measured total cross section has an unexpected energy dependence, rising by more than a factor of 4 as \WgPb goes from $\WgPb \approx 15$ to 40\GeV.
+The measured total cross section has an unexpected energy dependence, approximately quadrupling as \WgPb goes from 15 to 40\GeV.
 This is consistent with the expectation of a fast-growing gluon density at low $x$ (\eg, from the IA model).
-However, this trend vanishes for $\WgPb>40\GeV$, and instead the total cross section begins a slow linear rise with a slope of $(3.0 \pm 0.4\stat \pm 1.4\syst) \times 10^{-5}$\unit{mb}/\GeV up to $\WgPb \approx 400\GeV$.
-Considering the experimental uncertainties across the measured $\WgPb$ range, none of the theoretical models are consistent with the measurements, with the CD-BGK model having the best $p$-value of $1.6 \times 10^{-8}$.
-This result could imply the onset of novel physics mechanisms in the coherent $\PJGy$ photoproduction process starting at $\WgPb \approx 40\GeV$, for example, the saturation of the gluon density in the Pb nucleus at the corresponding $x$ value.
-This picture may be less straightforward due to higher-order perturbative QCD corrections (\eg, quark-antiquark exchange) as suggested in Refs.~\cite{Eskola:2022vpi,Eskola:2022vaf}.
-On the other hand, the observed behavior is also expected when approaching the BDL, where major part of the target Pb nucleus becomes completely absorptive to projectile photons because of the large scattering probability in the presence of dense gluons at small $x$~\cite{Frankfurt:2001nt}.
-In this scenario, the photon-nucleus cross section approaches the the unitarity limit allowed by the geometric size of the nucleus.
-The slow rise in the measured cross section from about 40 to 400\GeV would then be due to periphery of the nucleus not becoming fully ``black.''
+However, this trend vanishes for $\WgPb>40\GeV$, and instead the total cross section begins a slow linear rise with a slope of $(2.2 \pm 1.9) \times 10^{-5}$\unit{mb}/\GeV determined by a fit to CMS data with proper consideration of the covariance matrix of both statistical and systematic uncertainties~\cite{hepdata}.
+Considering the experimental uncertainties across the measured $\WgPb$ range, none of the theoretical models are consistent with the measurements, with the CD-BGK model having the best $p$ value of $1.6 \times 10^{-8}$.
+This could imply the onset of novel physics mechanisms in the coherent $\PJGy$ photoproduction process starting at $\WgPb \approx 40\GeV$, for example, the saturation of the gluon density in the Pb nucleus at the corresponding $x$ value.
+This picture may be less straightforward due to higher-order perturbative QCD corrections (\eg, quark-antiquark exchange)~\cite{Eskola:2022vpi,Eskola:2022vaf}.
+On the other hand, the observed behavior is expected when approaching the BDL, where a major part of the target nucleus becomes completely absorptive to photons because of the large scattering probability in the presence of dense gluons at small $x$~\cite{Frankfurt:2001nt}.
+In this scenario, the photon-nucleus cross section approaches the unitarity limit allowed by the geometric size of the nucleus.
+The slow rise in the measured cross section from about 40 to 400\GeV would then be due to the periphery of the nucleus not becoming fully ``black.''